What is the Pelvic Floor?

 What should I bring to the assessment?

-You can bring any diagnostic imaging, test results, and doctor’s notes you may have.
-The pelvic health physiotherapist will review these documents with you during your intial assessment.
+You can bring any diagnostic imaging, test results, and the doctor’s notes you may have.
+The pelvic health physiotherapist will review these documents with you during your initial assessment.

 Is pelvic floor physiotherapy covered by OHIP?

 The pelvic health physiotherapy services at ALPHA Health Services are not covered under OHIP.
 However, Leeanna is a registered and licensed physiotherapist and many extended health benefits provide coverage for these services.

 Can you bill my extended health insurance company directly?

 Unfortunately, at this time, we are unable to bill your insurance company directly.
 You are required to pay us directly and we will provide you with an official receipt with all the required information (including your therapist’s license number) to collect your reimbursement.
 If any other information is required by your insurance company, please let your therapist know and we will be glad to provide it.

 Leeanna Maher is a registered physiotherapist and has taken extensive post-graduate training in pelvic health rehabilitation.
 She is passionate about working with patients who have pelvic dysfunction to help them lead a healthy, pain-free life.
 She works with patients of all ages, with various pelvic floor dysfunction.